00MB/UI-UX-For-Noobs/README.md

 # UI-UX-For-Noobs

-## Some tips and free resources for making nice looking stuff.
+## [STAR] Some tips and free resources for making nice looking stuff.
 Open to contributions!

 ### Contents
 - **[1 - Fonts](#1---fonts)**